TRANSFORM trial provides new lease on life for Ian

 “It was around October of 2015 when my PSA had risen to 0.40 that I was told about the possibility of joining the TRANSFORM clinical trial, using a combination of PSMA/PET scans followed by sessions of stereotactic radiation therapy directed at spots found on the scans.

 “I was sent for scans in November 2015, which found three spots identified on my rib, hip and spine.
-I was subsequently accepted onto the TRANSFORM trial in January 2016,” added Ian.
+I was subsequently accepted onto the TRANSFORM trial in January 2016,” said Ian.

-“Not only has my life been extended through the TRANSFORM trial, but my quality of life has been excellent, which in turn has enabled me to continue to act as primary carer for my wife, who has ongoing mobility and health issues,” said Ian.
+“Not only has my life been extended through the TRANSFORM trial, but my quality of life has been excellent, which in turn has enabled me to continue to act as primary carer for my wife, who has ongoing mobility and health issues.

 Standard treatment options for men living with metastatic prostate cancer include hormone therapy and chemotherapy, which are often associated with negative side effects.